opendaylight/docs/docs/contributor-guides/newcomers-guide.rst

 Conflict resolution in Gerrit is not different from Git.
 You can also refer to the `LFN Git Guide <https://docs.releng.linuxfoundation.org/en/latest/git.html#git-merge-conflicts>`__.

-Conflict can occur during Git merges, pushes or rebases.
+Conflict can occur during Git merge, push or rebase operations.

 For example, if two or more members make changes on the same part of a file in a remote and a local branch that are being merged, Git will not be able to